Welcome to today's edition of the Rush 24-7 podcast.

 Where's FEMA?

-They parents in these communities know the schools are horrible shape, but they are going to remain in horrible shape because the Democratic Party, once again, is the answer to all your questions, Juan.
+Parents in these communities know the schools are in horrible shape, but they are going to remain in horrible shape because a Democratic Party, once again, is the answer to all your questions, Juan.

 The Democratic Party wants the public school system to remain inept.